boldbi/bold-bi-docs/docs/faq/how-to-convert-timestamp-column-from-one-timezone-to-another-in-the-postgresql-datasource.md

 # How to convert a timestamp column from one timezone to another in the PostgreSQL data source

-Bold BI application allows you to convert the timestamp column in the PostgreSQL data source from one time zone to another.
+The Bold BI application allows you to convert the timestamp column in the PostgreSQL data source from one time zone to another.

 ## Steps to convert timestamp column to another time zone

-1. Refer to the [Connecting Bold BI to PostgreSQL data source documentation](/working-with-data-sources/data-connectors/postgresql/) to successfully connect to it.
+1. Refer to the [Connecting Bold BI to PostgreSQL data source documentation](/working-with-data-sources/data-connectors/postgresql/) for successful connection.

-2. Drag and drop the table from the table schema in the data design view page.
+2. Drag and drop the table from the table schema onto the data design view page.

     ![Drag table](/static/assets/faq/images/drag-timestamp-table.png)

-3. Click on the `Expression` icon and choose the timestamp column which needs to be converted to the local time zone as shown in the following image.
+3. Click on the `Expression` icon and choose the timestamp column that needs to be converted to the local time zone, as shown in the following image.

     ![Expression icon](/static/assets/faq/images/expression-icon.png)

 	![Datetime column](/static/assets/faq/images/timestamp-column.png)

-4. Then add the following code to the timestamp column which needs to be converted from Greenwich Mean Time (GMT) to your local time zone in the Expression editor as shown in the following image and click `Save.`
+4. Then, add the following code to the timestamp column that needs to be converted from Greenwich Mean Time (GMT) to your local time zone in the Expression editor, as shown in the following image, and click `Save`.

         AT TIME ZONE 'GMT' AT TIME ZONE '+05:30'